 All questions concerning absences must be resolved prior to the start of the exam period.
 Once a new quarter begins, no adjustments of absences for the previous quarter will be made.
 There are no appeals to the principal or a school committee.
-Once the limits of the attendance policy have been exceeded students will be expected to take the exam in question.
-Absences not approved which put the student over the allowed limit will result in the loss of credit.
+Once the limits of the attendance policy have been exceeded, students will be expected to take the exam in question.
+Absences not approved which put the student over the allowed limit will result in a loss of credit.

-Athletics

-While on team trips all players representing SHS are expected to follow rules of good sportsmanship and to conduct themselves as ladies and gentlemen.

-All attire worn for athletic or extra-curricular activities must meet school dress code policies at all times.
-Deviation from dress code must be only with the coach or sponsor's permission.

-Drinking of alcoholic beverages or the use of illegal drugs will not be tolerated under any condition.

-Use of tobacco products will not be tolerated under any condition.

-Swearing will not be tolerated.

-No unexcused absence will be allowed for practice or games.
-Athletes are responsible for obtaining permission of absence from the coach concerned.

-All injuries must be reported to the coach.
-This school provides insurance to cover any student involved in athletics:, however it does not cover 100% of cost.
+ATHLETICS

+- Participation privileges may be suspended or revoked at any time at the discretion of the coach, athletic director, school administrator, or any designee of any person referenced. - While on team trips, all players representing SHS are expected to follow rules of good sportsmanship and to conduct themselves as ladies and gentlemen. - All attire worn for athletic or extra-curricular activities must meet school dress code policies at all times.
+Deviation from the dress code must be only with the coach or sponsor's permission. - Drinking of alcoholic beverages or the use of illegal drugs shall not be tolerated under any condition. - Use of tobacco products shall not be tolerated under any condition.
+Swearing will not be tolerated. - No unexcused absence shall be allowed for practice or games.
+Athletes are responsible for obtaining permission to be absent from the coach concerned. - All injuries must be reported to the coach.
+The school provides insurance to cover any student involved in athletics; however, it does not cover 100% of the costs.
 Regulations governing athletics as expressed by the Virginia High School League shall be followed in both letter and intent.
-In every instance the basic purpose of athletics at the high school level should be understood by both coach and participant.
+In every instance, the basic purpose of athletics at the high school level should be understood by both the coach and the participant.
 Scholarship, sportsmanship, and cooperativeness must be major ingredients in the composition of each individual and team.

-Athletic Eligibility
+ATHLETIC ELIGIBILITY

-In order for a student to be eligible for participation in any sport sponsored by the Virginia High School League he/she must meet the requirements of Southampton High School and the Virginia High School League.
+In order for a student to be eligible for participation in any sport sponsored by the Virginia High School League, they must meet the requirements of Southampton High School and the Virginia High School League.